 - 1. The self_update boot parameter.
-(For more details, see Section 2.4.4, "Enabling the Installer Self-Update".)
+(For more details, see Section 2.4.4, "Enabling the installer self-update".)
 If you specify a URL, it will take precedence over any other method. - 2.
 The /general/self_update_url profile element in case you are using AutoYaST. - 3.
-If none of the previous attempts worked, the fallback URL (defined in the installation media) will be used.
+If none of the previous attempts work, the fallback URL (defined in the installation media) will be used.

-3.2.1.2 Downloading and Applying the Updates
+3.2.1.2 Downloading and applying the updates

-When the updates repository is determined, YaST will check whether an update is available.
-If so, all the updates will be downloaded and applied to the installation system.
+When the update repository is determined, YaST checks whether an update is available.
+If it is, all the updates are downloaded and applied.

-Finally, YaST will be restarted to load the new version and the welcome screen will be shown.
-If no updates were available, the installation will continue without restarting YaST.
+Finally, YaST restarts and displays the welcome screen.
+If no updates are available, the installation continues without restarting YaST.

-Note: Update Integrity
+Note: Update integrity